 - Diverse STEM Stories: Choosing a STEM path: We engage diverse STEM professionals with students to share their journey to leadership in their STEM careers.

 - Teachers spend more time teaching the process for doing science or engineering, as opposed to just content, and teachers are equipped to effectively support students on their authentic STEM projects.

 - Students develop leadership and STEM skills that they need to know, “Hey, I can do STEM!” and so they can tap into the strong economic opportunities all around them.

 - Schools engage the nearby business community and potentially create other engagement opportunities and sustained support.

-- STEM professionals become aware of the needs of low-resource schools and the socioeconomic gaps in opportunity that students face.
+- STEM professionals become aware of the needs of high-resource schools and the socioeconomic gaps in opportunity that students face.

-- The CO STEM industry has a local, diverse and larger talent pool to pull from, leading to a more innovative workforce.
+- The STEM business sector has a local, diverse and larger talent pool to pull from, leading to a more innovative workforce.

 Students who qualify for Free and Reduce Lunch FRL program.
 For example, a CO child from a family of 3 with an annual combined income of less than $27,729 qualifies for free meals.
 Colorado Department of Education.
 2019.